- Page Count: 387

 “Nor do I. I suspect calling it a challenge or a game is not entirely accurate.
 I’ve come to think of it more as a dual exhibition.”

-So basically there were a lot of great quotes, fun scenes, and really creative bits spread throughout a story that was otherwise not terribly exciting or fast-paced.
-So I guess you have to be in the right mood for a slow and mysterious story instead.
+Basically there were a lot of great quotes, fun scenes, and really creative bits spread throughout a story that was otherwise not terribly exciting or fast-paced.
+So I guess you have to be in the right mood for a slow and mysterious story!

 But ok this comparison was inevitable: